So you’ve decided to join more than one million Aussies with a self-managed super fund. Congratulations!

 There are plenty of professional SMSF service providers available.
 They can be broadly divided into two categories:

-- Those that provide a specialist SMSF service (such as legal, taxation, auditing, administration or investment advice).
+- Specialists who provide SMSFs with legal, taxation, auditing, administration or investment advice.

-- Those that provide a ‘one-stop shop’ that integrates all the SMSF services outlined above (i.e. integrated service providers).
+- One-stop shops that integrate all the SMSF services outlined above (i.e. integrated service providers).

 The SMSF set-up process